-Merlin Farm offers Luxury Self Catering Holiday Cottages in a quiet and secluded dark Skies area on the stunning North Cornwall Coast.
+Merlin Farm offers Luxury Self Catering Holiday Cottages in a quiet and secluded dark sky area on the North Coast of Cornwall.
 Cornwall is one of the best places in Britain to sit back and look at the night's sky with miles of uninterrupted countryside and exposed coastlines offering none or very little light pollution.

-We are fortunate enough to experience dark skies here at Merlin Farm - our location is circled in the dark skies map below.
+We are fortunate enough to experience dark skies here at Merlin Farm - our location is circled in the dark skies map.

-Local photographer Andy Draycott recently got some great shots of the Milky Way above the Eco Cottages (above and below).
+Local photographer Andy Draycott got some great shots of the Milky Way above Merlin Farm (above and below).

-We'd love to hear about your stargazing experience at Merlin Farm, please share with us what you've seen & when - you can tag us on Twitter: @merlin_farm and include the hashtag #StargazingAtMerlinFarm
+We'd love to hear about your stargazing experience at Merlin Farm, please share with us what you've seen & when.

 Just up the road from Merlin Farm, Carnewas & Bedruthan Steps has officially been accredited with *Dark Sky Discovery status and is now part of the Dark Sky Discovery network, an online map of all the fantastic places that more and more people have easy access to for a good view of the night sky.